machine-gun-dg/faqtest/README.md

 ### What type of load balancer we need for example level 7 or level 4?
 For the TN3270 protocol (used by online terminals), we utilize a Network Load Balancer (NLB) operating at Layer 4.
 For all other use cases, including online and batch APIs as well as web services, an Application Load Balancer (ALB) operating at Layer 7 is sufficient.

-### How much Unit Testing and Functional test automation is provided by ML?
+### How much Unit Testing and Functional test automation is provided?
 Testing scope extends beyond standard unit and functional testing.
 We conduct comprehensive pre-delivery testing based on client-provided test cases.
 These end-to-end tests simulate real-world scenarios, including JCL execution (when feasible), COBOL program submission, database interactions, and integrations with systems like MQ.
 By producing reports and updating database tables, we verify system functionality.
 Our largely automated migration process allows for efficient validation with a relatively small test suite.
 Due to the consistency of our automation, successful test cases often indicate broader code correctness for similar functionalities and patterns.

 ### What are the test tools used?
 For testing we can primarily generated automated Junit tests during the migration that will represent a start point for the subsequent testing (with manual effort required)

-### How to integrate scheduler with LIBERM?
+### How to integrate scheduler with NIB?
 The scheduler will schedule jobs, but we have a 'load balancer' component that can distribute these jobs across different batch engines.
 A batch engine can be a process within a container, a separate virtual machine, or a physical server.
 Typically, the distribution is based on message class.
 However, we can also customize it to a more granular level.
 For instance, we can define multiple Class A engines for high-priority jobs and assign jobs starting with 'XX' to engine A-1, jobs starting with 'YY' to engine A-2, and so on.
 The load balancer sits between the scheduler and the engines.
 It doesn't affect the scheduler's configuration beyond the initial setup of the load balancer itself.
 It's worth noting that, independently of the scheduler and on-demand (e.g., using the Grafana dashboard provided by NIB standard package), batch engines can be activated, deactivated, and jobs can be manually submitted or restarted to any engine, even if it's in a different class.